marmelab/FakeRest/README.md

 fetchMock.mock('begin:http://localhost:3000', restServer.getHandler());
 ```

-FakeRest will now intercept every XmlHTTPResquest to the REST server.
+FakeRest will now intercept every `XmlHttpRequest` to the REST server.
 The handled routes for collections of items are:

 ```
 GET    /:resource